-Example 4.9 Here is how the plug-in From applies the functor Plugin.
+Example 5.9 Here is how the plug-in From applies the functor Plugin.
 Register for its own use.

 Applying this functor mainly provides two different services.
-First it gives access to functions for printing messages in a Frama-C-compliant way (see Section 4.7).
-Second it allows to define plug-in specific parameters available as option on the Frama-C command line for the end-user (see Section 4.12).
+First it gives access to functions for printing messages in a Frama-C-compliant way (see Section 5.7).
+Second it allows to define plug-in specific parameters available as option on the Frama-C command line for the end-user (see Section 5.12).

-4.7 Logging Services
+5.7 Logging Services

-Displaying results of plug-in computations to users, warning them at hypothesis taken by static analysis, reporting incorrect inputs, all these tasks are easy to think about, but turn to be difficult to handle in a pretty way.
-As soon as your plug-in is registered (see Section 4.6 above), though, you automatically benefit from many logging facilities provided by the kernel.
-More, when logging through these services, the messages of your plug-in kindly interfere with messages from other plug-ins, in a consistent way from the user's point view.
+Displaying results of plug-in computations to users, warning them of the hypothesis taken by the static analyzers, reporting incorrect inputs, all these tasks are easy to think about, but turn to be difficult to handle in a readable way.
+As soon as your plug-in is registered (see Section 5.6 above), though, you automatically benefit from many logging facilities provided by the kernel.
+What is more, when logging through these services, messages from your plug-in combine with other messages from other plug-ins, in a consistent and user-friendly way.

-As a general rule, you should never writes to standard output and error channels through Objective Caml standard libraries.
+As a general rule, you should never write to standard output and error channels through Objective Caml standard libraries.
 For instance, you should never use Pervasives.stdout and Pervasives.stderr channels, nor Format.printf-like routines.